 All the materials are legal and allowed to be sold according to C.I.T.E.S

-The shop is located in St Léon sur Vézère, in the heart of the Périgord Noir, 10 km from the Lascaux Cave, 10 meters from the village’s Romanesque church and 30 meters from the river Vézère.
+The shop is located in St Léon sur Vézère, in the heart of the Périgord Noir, 10 km from the Lascaux Cave, on the main streetopposite the Manoir de la Salle.

 The shop presents the work of Olivier but also that of other finest artisans.